cirosantilli/linux-cheat/proc-filesystem.md

 -   `cat /proc/version`: Linux kernel version and other system info.
 Similar to `uname -a` output.

     <http://askubuntu.com/questions/2884/how-can-i-determine-the-version-of-the-running-kernel>

--   `cat /proc/devices`: information on registered character and block devices.

-    Does not consider files under `/dev/`, but registrations done for example via `alloc_chrdev_region`.

-    Sample lines:

-        Character devices:
-        1 mem
-        4 tty

-    Which say that:

-    - major number 1 is taken device named `mem`
-    - major number 4 is taken device named `tty`

-    where the device name is what was passed to the `alloc_chrdev_region` call.

 -   `sudo cat /proc/kallsyms | less`: list of kernel symbols